Synchytrium: Species of economic interest

 Most species of Synchytrium infect wild plants and rarely affect human affairs.
 However, there are exceptions.
 The most well-known species is Synchytrium endobioticum, a parasite of Solanaceae; it is the causal agent of black wart in potatoes.
 Synchytrium anemones can cause harm to anemone and thalictrum flowers.
 Synchytrium aureum infects many agricultural and horticultural plants.
 Synchytrium vaccinii creates galls on cranberry, azalea, chamaedaphne, gaultheira, and ledum.
 Synchytrium fragariae infects strawberry plants.
 Synchytrium trichosanthidis parasitizes an Indian curcubit, and S. sesamicola is responsible for losses in Indian crops of sesame (Sesamum indicum).
 Synchytrium psophocarpi is one of the major diseases affecting winged bean (Psophocarpus tetragonolobus), which is important high protein crop.
 Synchytrium pogostemonis is the casual agent of budok (which translates as wart in a local Indonesian language), a disease of Patchouli (Pogostemon cablin).
 Synchytrium solstitiale parasitizes the yellow star thistle (Centaurea solstitialis), an important weed in the United States.
 For this reason, S. solstitiale is being considered as a biological control of the yellow star thistle in the United States.
 Another species being considered for biological control use is Synchytrium minutum, which occasionally parasitizes kudzu.
-However, S. minutum parasitizes cultivated kudzu patches more often wild patches and has also been reported from agricultural crops.
+However, S. minutum parasitizes cultivated kudzu patches more often than wild patches and has also been reported from agricultural crops.